blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 	- By Prabhakara and Bhatta
 	- It focuses on the early parts of the Vedas
 	- **Foundational Texts**
-		- Purva Mimamsa Sutra by Jaimini
+		- Purva Mimamsa Sutra by Jaimini (200 BC)
 		- Purva Mimamsa Sutra Bhashya by Shabara
 	- **Metaphysics**
 		-